COMPONENT OF THE MISSISSIPPI MILITARY DEPARTMENT

 The Mississippi State Guard is an all-volunteer organization tasked with supplementing the forces of the Mississippi Army National Guard and/or Air National Guard upon the order of the Governor of the State of Mississippi through the Adjutant General of the State of Mississippi.
 While its primary mission is to assist in coping with any man-made or natural disaster, the MSSG trains to be ready to meet any assignment.
 As a State Guard Unit, it is not subject to any federal authority, with regard to assignment and/or control.

-Mississippi State Guard members are volunteers, self-equipped (armed only under special circumstances, as defined in law), can only operate within the borders of the state, and are unpaid unless activated to assist or backfill the MSARNG.
+Mississippi State Guard members are volunteers, self-equipped (armed only under special circumstances, as defined by law), can only operate within the borders of the state, and are unpaid unless activated to assist or backfill the MSARNG.

 The mission of the Mississippi State Guard is to establish and maintain an all-volunteer formal military organization as the state's reserve to the Mississippi National Guard (MSNG).
 The MSSG is to assist the MSNG with in-state missions as directed by the Governor and the Adjutant General of Mississippi.
 The MSSG is tasked with assuming the mission of the MSARNG should they be fully mobilized outside the state.
 The MSSG is similarly tasked with securing armories, assistance to Guard families, and assuming other duties until the full mobilization ceases.
 MSSG personnel may, at the request of the Adjutant General of Mississippi, be trained in the protection of the life and property, of the citizens of Mississippi due to natural or man-made disasters.